Email Marketing for Small Business — How to Start Without Spamming Your Customers

 Open Rate

 This is the percentage of people who received your email and actually opened it.
-A good open rate for small business email is 20–30%.
-If you’re hitting that range, your subject lines are working and your list is engaged.
-Below 15% consistently means people aren’t finding your subject lines interesting, or you’re emailing so infrequently they’ve forgotten who you are.
+A good open rate for small business email sits around 20–30%.
+Hitting that range means your subject lines are working and your list is engaged — real people who actually want to hear from you.
+Below 15% consistently means something’s off: subject lines aren’t landing, or you’re emailing so infrequently they’ve forgotten who you are.

-To improve it: write subject lines like a real person, not a marketer.
-“What we’re making this weekend” outperforms “November Newsletter — Exclusive Updates Inside” almost every time.
+To improve it — write subject lines like a real person, not a marketer.
+“What we’re making this weekend” outperforms “November Newsletter — Exclusive Updates Inside” almost every single time.
 Keep it short.
 Make it curious or specific.
+Pretend you’re texting a customer you actually like.

 Click Rate

 This is the percentage who clicked something inside the email.
-A solid click rate is 2–5%.
-Lower than that usually means your call to action isn’t clear, or there’s no real reason for anyone to click.
-One clear link beats five scattered ones.
+A solid click rate lands around 2–5%.
+Lower than that usually means your call to action isn’t clear, or there’s genuinely no compelling reason for anyone to click.
+One clear link beats five scattered ones — every time.
 Tell people exactly what you want them to do: “Book a November appointment here” or “See this week’s specials.”
+Specific beats clever.

 Small business email marketing doesn’t require a marketing degree, a big budget, or a complicated strategy.
-It requires a list of real people who actually know you, something useful to say, and the consistency to show up once a month.
+It requires a list of real people who actually know you, something useful to say to them, and the consistency to show up once a month.
+A bakery in Ohio figured that out with a free tool and an hour of work.
 That’s the whole thing.
 Start there.

 Stay in the loop